abtion/guidelines/best-practices/workflow.md

 - Developers work in pairs.
 - A pair always takes the first card from the backlog.
 The backlog is already prioritized.
-- A pair will work on the card until is ready.
+- A pair will work on the card until it is ready.
 Pair switches might occur during the process.
 - We always branch out from main* and we merge to main.
 - We use short-lived branches to play around with the code.
 - When merging to main, we automatically deploy to production.
 We may use a test environment** which must always be synchronized with production.